VNH2SP30 Motor Driver Carrier MD01B

 This carrier board for ST’s VNH2SP30 motor driver IC operates from 5.5 to 16 V and can deliver a continuous 14 A (30 A peak).
-It works with 5 V logic levels, supports ultrasonic (up to 20 kHz) PWM, and features current sense feedback (an analog voltage proportional to the motor current).
+It works with 5 V logic levels, supports ultrasonic (up to 20 kHz) PWM, and features current sense feedback.
 Along with built-in protection against reverse-voltage, over-voltage, under-voltage, over-temperature, and over-current, these features make this product a great general-purpose motor driver.

 Note: Only the VNH2SP30 and VNH5019 support current sense; the current sense circuit might not be populated on the VNH3SP30 version of the board.
 For more information on the differences between the motor driver versions, see the comparison table below.